faziz/quantas/README.md

 * [Spring Boot Test] - For end-to-end testing.
 * [Java 8] - Basically for everything else.
 * [Gradle] - To build the application.
+* [Junit 5] - Unit tests
+* [Lombok] - For POJO utilities

 # Installation

-This project is based on Gradle.
+This project is based on Gradle, but you don't need to install Gradle, just having JDK 8 on the path is enough.

-To run application on Linux go to the projects directory.
+To run the application on Linux go to the projects directory.

 ```sh
 $ ./gradlew clean test
 $ ./gradlew run
 ```

-To run the application just switch to gradlew.bat.
+To run the application on Windows just switch to gradlew.bat.

 Goto the browser and type something like http://localhost:8080/api/airports/search?country.code=PK to access the application.

 I have tested following Uri,
-http://localhost:8080/api/airports/search?country.code=AU filters data for country code AU. http://localhost:8080/api/airports/search?code=BZE filters data for airport code. http://localhost:8080/api/airports/search?international_airport=true gets the list of airports with international_airport is true. http://localhost:8080/api/airports/search?international_airport=false gets the list of airports with international_airport is false. http://localhost:8080/api/airports/search?iregional_airport=true gets the list of airports with regional_airport is true. http://localhost:8080/api/airports/search?regional_airport=false gets the list of airports with regional_airport is false.
+  - http://localhost:8080/api/airports/search?country.code=AU filters data for country code AU.
+  - http://localhost:8080/api/airports/search?code=BZE filters data for airport code.
+  - http://localhost:8080/api/airports/search?international_airport=true gets the list of airports with international_airport is true.
+  - http://localhost:8080/api/airports/search?international_airport=false gets the list of airports with international_airport is false.
+  - http://localhost:8080/api/airports/search?iregional_airport=true gets the list of airports with regional_airport is true.
+  - http://localhost:8080/api/airports/search?regional_airport=false gets the list of airports with regional_airport is false.

 The application should filter data based on any attribute in the Json data.